scristofari/rest-api-ml/README.md

 ## Ideas

+- [x] Create the webserver in go with the endpoints
+- [x] Add the dependencies thanks to dep.
+- [x] Use Makefile to create some tasks.
 - [ ] After uploading the files, launch a goroutine to build / run it and get the result.
 - [ ] Save in a textfile the result of each uploaded object.
 - [ ] Stream the output of the build / run tasks.